Combined BA in Environmental Studies/MA-ENRP

 You may submit an application any time after grades are posted for the semester in which you reach the threshold 75 undergraduate credits.
 We review applications on a continuing basis with a preferred deadline of April 1 for summer and fall admissions, and October 1 for spring admissions.
 However, strong applicants will be considered at any time.
 Whenever you submit your application, we will return a decision within one month, and often much more quickly.

 Note that to complete the degree within one calendar year of completion of the BA degree, you will have to take six credits during summer sessions.
-Contact Lindsey Duble-Dice to discuss options.
+Contact Mindy Galvan to discuss options.

-To apply, submit the required materials to Lindsey Duble-Dice, the Trachtenberg School's Director of Admissions and Recruitment, by April 1 (for summer and fall admission) or October 1 (for spring admission):
+To apply, submit the required materials to Mindy Galvan, the Trachtenberg School's Associate Director, Admissions and Recruitment, by April 1 (for summer and fall admission) or October 1 (for spring admission):

 - A completed copy of the Combined Degree Application form, including the signature of your Director of Undergraduate Studies (DUS).
 This form can be downloaded from the Columbian College Combined Degree Website.